aspose-tasks-cloud/aspose-tasks-cloud-docs/tasks/developer-guide/working-with-calendar-exceptions/add-calendar-exception/_index.md

 ---

 ## **Introduction**
-This example allows you to add a new calendar exception to a calendar.
+This example allows you to add a new calendar exception to a calendar, using Aspose.Tasks Cloud.
+Aspose.Tasks Clous is a REST API which can be used with any language: .NET, Java, PHP, Ruby, Rails, Python, jQuery and many more.
 ## **API Information**

 |**API**|**Type**|**Description**|**Resource Link**|